cseanburns/research-notebook/source/_posts/2013-10-17-lq-vol-2-issue-1-article-1-reading-study.markdown

 ---

-**Note:** The first article of the first issue of the first volume of *The Library Quarterly* is titled "Aspects of Education for Librarianship in America."
+**Note:** The first article of the first issue of the second volume of *The Library Quarterly* is titled "Aspects of Education for Librarianship in America."

 It was written by Louis R. Wilson, who was affiliated with: